 Getting Around Cairo

-The best ways to get around Cairo are by Metro or taxi.
+The best ways to get around Cairo are by metro train or taxi.
 Egypt's capital is constantly choked by traffic.
-But below Cairo's congested streets, the Metro system is clean, affordable, and extremely efficient.
+But below Cairo's congested streets, the metro system is clean, affordable and extremely efficient.
 If you prefer to stay above ground, several fleets of buses can take you where you need to go for very little money.
-However, aside from those operated by the Cairo Transport Authority, buses here can be very crowded, tough to navigate, and likely to carry pickpockets.
-Taxis are the best way to get to places that the Metro doesn't cover, especially from Cairo International Airport (CAI), located about 15 miles northeast of the city center.
+However, aside from those operated by the Cairo Transport Authority, buses here can be very crowded, tough to navigate and likely to carry pickpockets.
+Tour buses are safer and more convenient, but you'll have to pay more and stick to a set schedule.
+Taxis are the more affordable way to get to places that the Cairo Metro doesn't cover, especially from Cairo International Airport (CAI), which is located about 13 miles northeast of the city center.
 However, taxi drivers are some of the best con artists in the city.
 Arm yourself with inside knowledge of the city and you should be fine.

 |On Foot||At first glance, Cairo seems impossible to traverse on foot.
 But when you break the city down and explore its neighborhoods, you'll find Cairo is actually very walkable.
 Strolling through areas like Islamic Cairo and Coptic Cairo will give you a sense of the city's rich culture and heritage.
 Just make sure to remain extra vigilant; pedestrians don't necessarily have the right of way here.|

 Three types of buses help clog Cairo's streets.
-The local city bus isn't always helpful to travelers: Bus numbers are non-existent or written in Arabic; routes are unclear for newcomers; and overcrowding is common.
-However, this is the cheapest mode of transportation with tickets costing roughly 0.25 EGP (around $0.04 USD).
-Tickets can be purchased onboard.
-The city's orange minibuses are also not tourist-friendly (pick-pockets are regular passengers), and they cost more than the local buses at around 1 or 2 EGP ($0.17 to $0.33 USD).
-You'll have the best luck with the fleet operated by the Cairo Transit Authority (CTA).
-These buses are clearly marked with the CTA logo and serve major hubs such as Cairo International Airport (CAI) and the Giza Pyramids.
-One-way fares cost roughly 2 EGP ($0.33 USD) and can be purchased from the driver.
+The local, privately-operated microbuses aren't always helpful to travelers: No destinations are marked and overcrowding is common.
+However, this is the cheapest mode of transportation, with rides costing 1 Egyptian pound or less.
+Fares are passed to drivers after taking your seat onboard.
+The city's orange minibuses are also not tourist-friendly (pickpockets are regular passengers), and they cost more than the local buses at around 1 or 2 Egyptian pounds ($0.11 to $0.23).
+You'll have the best luck with the largest fleet operated by the Cairo Transit Authority (CTA).
+These buses are clearly marked with the CTA logo and serve major hubs such as Cairo International Airport and the Pyramids of Giza.
+However, these buses can also be tricky to use since bus numbers are non-existent or written in Arabic and no route maps exist.
+One-way tickets cost roughly 2 Egyptian pounds and can be purchased from the bus conductor.